 Departure day: Usually a Thursday.
 If you are flying home on our end date, the airport transfer is included.
 If you are returning on a different date you will need to organise your own transport.

 As an ATOL bonded company we can book flights for you from the UK or elsewhere.
 If you are flying with the group from London, we will see you off at Heathrow on departure day.
 On arrival, our rep Tory will pick you up at Vancouver Airport and transport you into the city.

 If you want to arrange your own flights to Vancouver, that’s fine too.
 If you arrive at the same time as the rest of the group, the airport transfer will be included, otherwise you will just need to make your own way to the hostel for the first night.

 Dual-national Tory (she is British and Canadian) took her gap year in Tremblant, went back to the UK to complete her degree and returned to Whistler to become a ski instructor.
 She is married to Mike, one of Whistler’s most respected ski instructors, and they have two young children.
 Tory’s full time job is as the Senior Manager at Whistler.com.
-She has been our representative since 2004 and knows what she’s talking about, having done it herself!
+She has been our representative since the beginning and knows what she’s talking about, having previously been an instructor herself!

 On arrival, Tory will arrange a short orientation course and be in close contact with you over the first couple of days.
 As time goes on, Tory will take more of a back seat and be there as a helpful friend should you need any help or advice.
 Once a month Tory hosts a meet up with the Oyster group where we provide either a meal, drinks or activity which gives you the opportunity to chat through any issues you might have.
 Tory is a local expert on where to go and what to see in the area.